UoS-EEC/fused/readme.rst

 * Executes unmodified binaries to be deployed on real hardware;
 * Allows modelling of complex external circuitry through SystemC-AMS.

-Fused will be presented at the 2020 ISPASS conference.
+Fused was presented at the 2020 ISPASS conference, the `Fused presentation video`_ is available on YouTube.
 Please cite the following paper when using Fused in your research.

     | "Fused: Closed-loop Performance and Energy Simulation of Embedded Systems",